Generated at: 2026-06-15 04:43:59

 In GA4, the latest version of Google Analytics, a new metric called "Engagement" has been added.
 Engagement refers to a "meaningful session where the user has performed some form of action."

 For example, "staying on a page for a certain amount of time," "scrolling past a certain point," or "viewing multiple pages" are counted as engaged sessions.
-Analyzing engagement counts and engagement rates is a vital metric, as it provides a comprehensive understanding of whether the website is being valued by users.
+Analyzing engagement counts and engagement rates is a crucial metric, as it provides a comprehensive view of how well your website is being received by users.

 Point 7: Analyzing Conversions

-A conversion represents the "goal" of a website.
+A conversion represents the "goal" of your website.
 For example, inquiries via forms, requests for materials, or newsletter registrations are defined as conversions.
-By clarifying what action you ultimately want visitors to take, you can move toward appropriate improvements to achieve results.
+By clarifying what actions you want visitors to take, you can move toward appropriate improvements to achieve results.

 Even if the number of visits is low, a high conversion rate can indicate that the website is performing well.
-Conversely, no matter how many visitors you attract through advertising, it is meaningless if the number of conversions is zero.
+Conversely, no matter how many visitors you attract through advertising, it is meaningless if the conversion count is zero.
 If you are conducting web analytics but have not set up conversions, this is a critical item that should be configured immediately.

-Point 8: Referrer Analysis to Understand Traffic Sources
+Point 8: Referral Analysis to Understand Traffic Sources

 Knowing where your website visitors come from is useful for optimizing marketing strategies and identifying target audiences.
-By conducting referrer analysis, you can grasp which channels—such as search engines, social media, or other websites—are driving traffic, how much traffic they generate, and how users from those channels behave.
+By performing referral analysis, you can grasp how much traffic is coming from search engines, social media, or other websites, and understand the behavior of users arriving from those channels.

-Using this information enables strategic decision-making, such as determining which channels are most effective and where to invest further.
-For instance, traffic from social media is an important means of measuring the effectiveness of social media marketing.
-By analyzing the number of visitors from each social platform, their behavior patterns, and conversion rates, you can evaluate the effectiveness of your social media marketing and adjust your strategy accordingly.
+Using this information enables strategic decisions, such as determining which channels are most effective and where to invest further.
+For example, traffic from social media is a key indicator for measuring the effectiveness of social media marketing.
+By analyzing the number of visitors, behavior patterns, and conversion rates from each social platform, you can evaluate and adjust your social media marketing strategy.

 Point 9: Comparing Data Over Specific Periods

-In web analytics, it is extremely important to compare data from different periods, rather than just looking at data from a single timeframe.
-For example, by comparing the number of visitors and page views from the same period last year to this year, you can grasp growth trends and the impact of seasonal factors.
+In web analytics, it is vital to compare data across different periods, rather than just looking at a single timeframe.
+For example, by comparing visitor numbers and page views from the same period last year versus this year, you can identify growth trends and the impact of seasonal factors.

-Furthermore, by comparing data from before and after campaigns or advertising activities, you can quantitatively evaluate their effectiveness.
-Conducting regular comparative analysis allows you to drive continuous website improvement.
+Furthermore, comparing data before and after campaigns or advertising activities allows you to quantitatively evaluate their effectiveness.
+Conducting regular comparative analysis leads to continuous website improvement.

 Point 10: Continuous Utilization